The problem: living creatively

 Of equal importance though, is the tendency of this meditation to free the sub-conscious from the bonds that prevent us from following this pathway of creative thought to its natural and fully formed conclusion.
 This is essential in giving us the freedom to work with really innovative ideas.

 At a conscious level, our pre-frontal cortex – an essential agent of our creative thinking – becomes much more activated, and so we find both consciously and sub-consciously we are in a much more refined state to genuinely think of new ways of doing things

-In addition, the high levels of brain state coherence facilitate a level of peak functioning that is associated with ‘eureka’ moments, where the light bulb goes off and great ideas seem to present themselves fully formed in your awareness.
+In addition, the high levels of brain state coherence facilitate a level of peak functioning that we associate with ‘eureka’ moments, where the light bulb goes off, and great ideas seem to present themselves fully formed in your awareness.

 In the Vedic understanding, it is merely a product of your nervous system being attuned enough to pick up the ideas and energy floating in the unified field of consciousness, much like a radio picks up the radio waves that are floating through the air.

 Importantly, Vedic meditation also boosts your confidence and self-esteem, allowing you to express your ideas with conviction, and lead people with your vision.

 The greater brain coherence also helps you to articulate your ideas better, allowing you to be better understood.